-Many ask why people put flowers in Church.
-Firstly, flowers in Church, or indeed outside, are there to remind us of “Creation”, creation of all things living.
+“Why are flowers in Church?”
+Many ask this question.
+Flowers inside and outside a church building are there to remind us of “Creation”; creation of all things living.
 Flowers are a reminder that we were all created beautiful in God’s eyes and so we should make our church an example of that beauty.

-The Flower Guild volunteers are: Cindy Anderson, Kate Chappell, Deb Howard, Dennis Ouellette, Diane Pagano, Linda Rhines and Carolyn Gowdy, chair.
-Dawne Tilton collects our holiday memorial donations.
+The Flower Guild volunteers include Cindy Anderson, Kate Chappell, Deb Howard, Dennis Ouellette, Diane Pagano, and Linda Rhines.
+Dawne Tilton manages our holiday memorial donations.